padajar/padajar.github.io/_entries/economics/mit-phd.md

   - label: "reflections"
     tone: note
     body: |
-      It's crazy to think that I'm at the end of grad school and am heading on the job market.
+      It's crazy to think that I'm at the end of grad school and am going on the job market.
 There's been a lot to do over the last year, but also, I feel like I have a way better sense of direction with it all.
 In the last year, I think I've also "found my groove" as an economist, and have found myself more excited and motivated for research.
 We'll see what comes next!
 ---